afewell-hh/docs/docs/tutorial/running-vlab.md

 This tutorial walks you through the process of running your first Hedgehog Virtual Lab (VLAB) simulation, from initializing the environment to launching and validating the lab.
 It assumes you have completed the "Getting Started" tutorial and have `hhfab` installed.

+> **Security Warning:**
+> Running VLAB simulations may overwrite existing configuration files and consume significant system resources.
+> Only use these instructions in a safe, non-production environment.
+> See [VLAB safety guidelines](../known-limitations/known-limitations.md) for more information.

 ---

 ## 1. Prerequisites